 Following the commencement of the French Revolutionary War Keats commissioned the London 98 in May 1793 for the flag of Prince William, although he commanded her as a private ship in the Channel fleet cruises of July-August and October-December 1793, including the chase of Rear-Admiral Vanstabel’s’ squadron on 18 November.
 Subsequently it was decided that the prince would not go to sea and so the London was paid off in March 1794.

 There followed a cruise on the French coast which on 15 October resulted in his driving ashore and burning the French corvette Eveillé 18, loaded with brandy and naval stores.
-On 20 March 1796 his was one of four frigates in Warren’s squadron that captured part of a French convoy under the escort of four French frigates and a corvette, with the Galatea being prominent in the taking of the Etoile 24, although Keats’ vessel was badly damaged by the Frenchman and sustained losses of two men killed and six wounded.
+On 20 March 1796 his was one of four frigates in Warren’s squadron that captured part of a French convoy under the escort of four French frigates and a corvette, with the Galatea being prominent in what was largely a disappointing action by her capture of the storeship Etoile 24, although Keats’ vessel was damaged by the Frenchman and sustained losses of two men killed and six wounded.
 He then drove the Andromaque 36 aground near the mouth of the Garonne on 23 August after overruling the pilot who had advised him not to venture so far inshore, and the next day he sent a party in to set her afire.
-During the naval mutinies of 1797 his men ordered the Galatea to enter Plymouth where the mutiny had broken out on 26 April, and as his name headed the list of those officers in Warren’s squadron whom the mutineers wanted rid of he was put ashore, never to return.
+During the naval mutinies of 1797 his men ordered the Galatea to enter Plymouth where the mutiny had broken out on 26 April, and as his name headed the list of those officers in Warren’s squadron whom the mutineers wanted rid of, he was put ashore, never to return.

 In June 1797 Keats commissioned the new Boadicea 38, and after preventing another mutiny aboard her and surviving a subsequent Admiralty inquiry he resumed his service on the French coast.
 Another prolific run resulted, with an initial success in company with the Anson 44, Captain Philip Durham, being the capture of the privateers Zéphyr 8 on 19 October and Railleur 20 on 17 November.
 One of his duties was to maintain a watch on the French fleet at Brest, in which capacity he alerted the authorities at Plymouth of the expedition to Ireland in September 1798, thereby allowing Commodore Sir John Borlase Warren to defeat the enemy squadron at the Battle of Tory Island on 12 October.
 There were also further privateer captures, including the Invincible Bonaparte 20 on 9 December, the Milan 14 on 20 February 1799 when he was in company with the sloop Atalante 16, Commander Anselm Griffiths, the Requin 14 on 8 March, and the Utile 16 on 1 April.